 (1) The Tigana (discovered in 2013) and Jacana (discovered in 2015) oil fields in Colombia are separately included in the table above as those oil fields individually contain more than 15% of our total proved reserves as of each of the years indicated above.

-(2)Calculated pursuant to FASB ASC 932.
+(2) Calculated pursuant to FASB ASC 932.

-(3) Averaged realized sales price for oil does not include our Argentine blocks because our Argentine operations were not material during such periods.
-Averaged realized sales price for gas does not include our Argentine and Colombian blocks because our gas operations in those countries were not material during such period.
+(3) Averaged realized sales price for gas in 2016 does not include our Argentine and Colombian blocks because our gas operations in those countries were not material during such period.